 Daily items are activated by thinking about the desired effect, touching the item and saying “Item do thy work” at least at a normal speaking volume for each effect you want to activate.

-When used, it cannot be used again until it recharges at midnight.
+When used, it cannot be used again until it recharges at dawn.

 Before a user can gain the benefits of a Permanent item that effects the user, it must first be attuned to by the user.

 Permanent items with a spell/miracle that affects the item itself can be used immediately.

 Example: G’Mord finds a Sword with a Permanent Flame Blade 4.
 As the effect target’s the item, he gains the benefit of the effect immediately when he uses the weapon.

 Permanent items are always active (and cannot be turned off), with the spell/miracle either affecting the item or its user.